-Some people have severe, progressive heart failure that can't be helped by medications and dietary and lifestyle changes.
-In such cases a heart transplant may be the only effective treatment option.
+Some people have severe, progressive heart failure that can’t be helped by medications or dietary and lifestyle changes.
+In such cases, a heart transplant may be the only effective treatment option.

-Surgeons replace the damaged heart with a healthy one taken from a donor who has been declared brain dead.
+Surgeons replace the damaged heart with a healthy one from a donor who has been declared brain dead.
 It can take several months to find a donor heart that closely matches the tissues of the person receiving the transplant.
-But this matching process increases the likelihood that the recipient's body will accept the heart.
-In some cases surgeons will implant a left ventricular assist device to help the heart function during this waiting period.
-This mechanical pump helps the left ventricle (lower left chamber) to pump.
+But this matching process increases the likelihood that the recipient’s body will accept the heart.

 Heart failure can develop when blockages in the coronary arteries restrict the blood supply to the heart muscle.
 Removing these blockages can improve overall heart function, which may improve or resolve heart failure symptoms.
-PCI is one type of procedure to reopen blocked vessels.
+PCI, often called angioplasty, is one type of procedure to reopen blocked blood vessels.

 Coronary artery bypass

-After a bypass operation, it's especially important for you to watch your diet and reduce the amount of fat and cholesterol you eat, since these substances cause the arteries to clog.
-Doctors also recommend following a routine of increased physical activity to strengthen the heart muscles.
-View an illustration of coronary artery bypass.
+After a bypass operation, it’s especially important for you to reduce the amount of fat and cholesterol you eat, because these substances cause the arteries to clog.
+Doctors also recommend increasing physical activity to strengthen the heart muscles.

-A variety of different replacement valves can be used: a mechanical valve made from metal and plastic, one made from human or animal tissue.
+A variety of different replacement valves can be used, including a mechanical valve made from metal and plastic, or one made from human or animal tissue.
 During the surgery, the patient is connected to a heart-lung machine that supplies blood to the brain and body.
 The bad valve is removed and replaced.

 After the operation and depending on the type of replacement heart valve used, patients may take medicines to prevent blood clots from forming around the new heart valve.
 This treatment is often long-term to ensure the new valve works properly.
 Most heart valve surgeries are a success, but the operation is only considered as an option when a defective or diseased valve threatens someone’s life.